 Perceptions of Robotic Process Automation in Big 4 Public Accounting Firms: Do Firm Leaders and Lower-Level Employees Agree?

-We examine how the adoption and use of Robotic Process Automation (RPA) is a recent innovation in the public accounting industry, and the Big 4 firms are at the forefront of its implementation.
-This paper examines how the adoption and use of RPA is affecting the perceived work experience of firm leaders and lower-level employees from Big 4 accounting firms.
-Unlike other situations where an expectation gap exists between executives and lower-level employees, and compare and contrast their responses.
+The use of Robotic Process Automation (RPA) is a recent innovation in the public accounting industry, and the Big 4 firms are at the forefront of its implementation.
+This paper examines how the adoption and use of RPA is affecting the perceived work experience of firm leaders and lower-level employees at Big 4 accounting firms.
+We interview 14 RPA leaders, survey 139 lower-level employees, and compare and contrast their responses.
 We find that the two groups generally agree that RPA is having a positive influence on the profession.
-Specifically, both groups believe that RPA is positively changing the work employees perform and improves employee career prospects.
+Both groups believe that RPA is positively changing the work employees perform and improving employee career prospects.
 However, while firm leaders believe RPA will improve work satisfaction, lower-level employees report no such improvements.
-These insights will assist the profession as it increases the use of RPA and provide direction for future research studies examining related issues.
+Our insights provide direction for the accounting profession as it increases the use of RPA and for future research studies examining related issues.

 Suggested Citation: Suggested Citation